Senkichi Awaya: Legacy

-In August 1995, a half century after the bombing, the government of Hiroshima created a monument in commemoration of Awaya's death where the mayoral residence used to stand.
+In August 1995, a half-century after the bombing, the government of Hiroshima created a monument in commemoration of Awaya's death where the mayoral residence used to stand.
 Tsuneo Kanazawa, the minister of the Independent Church of Sapporo, wrote an epitaph to commemorate his 51-year-long life.

-Awaya's private house in Setagaya, Tokyo, was inherited by his eldest daughter Motoko Sakama.
+Awaya's private house in Setagaya, Tokyo, was inherited by his eldest daughter, Motoko Sakama.
 It was designated a cultural asset by the government of Tokyo in 2003.

-Awaya's third daughter Chikako graduated from the International Christian University, receiving a scholarship from an anonymous donor who turned out to be an American woman.
-His fourth son Tadashi became a public official like his father.
+Awaya's third daughter, Chikako, graduated from the International Christian University, receiving a scholarship from an anonymous donor who turned out to be an American woman.
+His fourth son, Tadashi, became a public official like his father.

 The diary of Yasuko, Awaya's second daughter, was featured in a documentary by Ryūshō Kadota in 2009.
-While a student of today's Ochanomizu University, she was conscripted to work at an armaments factory in northern Tokyo during the closing months of the war.
+While a student at today's Ochanomizu University, she was conscripted to work at an armaments factory in northern Tokyo during the closing months of the war.
 Two weeks after Japan's surrender, she went to Hiroshima to take care of her heavily injured mother until her death on 7 September 1945.
 Yasuko also died from radiation exposure at age 19 on 24 November of that year.